AlanDorn/mrpaint/README.md

 The website is currently hosted by onrender and can be accessed here: [Mr. Paint](https://mrpaint.onrender.com/)

+The session can be shared with others using the URL.
+The three words after the URL are vital for collaborating on the same canvas.
 Stay tuned for more updates to come with additonal tools and features to be added soon!

 # Run your own server instance